GuillermoGarrido/shellHacks2017/README.md

 ## Other Notes

-* The CSS was coded using the [Materialize framework](http://materializecss.com/about.html)
+* The CSS was coded using the [Materialize framework](http://materializecss.com/about.html).
+* This project was completed as an entry for the 2017 ShellHacks competition.